lilkeet/timesorted/README.md

 ## License

 This project is licensed under the WTFPL License.
 See the [LICENSE](license.txt) file for details.
+This is free software.
+It comes without any warranty, to the extent permitted by applicable law.

 ## Contributing